-Combined with Proposition 3, it suggests that the policymakers select appropriate subsidy policy with comparable effects and direct beneficiaries.
+Combined with proposition 3, it suggests that the policymakers to select appropriate subsidy policy with comparable effects and direct beneficiaries.
 More specifically, when the bank is hesitant to lend due to green loan risks, the government can stimulate the expansion of green credit business by providing performance-based incentives.
-In contrast, interest subsidies policy effects when the green financing is booming in banking sector while the manufacturer is reluctant to invest or trapped in financial difficulties.
-In general, the performancebased incentives are more appropriate for the early stage of green credit, i.e., when the granting scale of green loans is still nascent.
+In contrast, interest subsidies policy effects when the green financing is booming in banking sector while the manufacturer are reluctant to invest or trapped in financial difficulties.
+In general, the performance-based incentives are more appropriate for the early stage of green credit, i.e., when the granting scale of green loans are still nascent.
 In comparison, the interest subsidy policy is better adapted for the supply chain transformation phase, particularly in traditional areas with greater capital limitations and heavier assets.
-This is consistent with Lee & Lee [47].
+This is consistent with (Lee and Lee, 2022).
 It is important to note that the awards for the bank do not necessarily help diversify the risk of the green loan, especially for manufacturers with high financial burdens, where access to the green loan and financial ability to repay are of equal importance.